The Delicious Crescent

 Lamb shanks braised in an amazing Persian sauce and served in a round dish with rice and yogurt salad.

+Full tutorial video above.
 Braised lamb shanks slow cooked in a fantastic sauce with Persian spices, saffron, lemon juice and herbs makes a spectacular feast.
 Succulent lamb in an amazingly delicious sauce can also be cooked in oven or crock-pot!!
-Step by step photos at end of post.

 Servings: 4 servings